grace335/ChRIS-COVID-Net/README.md

 docker image build -t "covid-net" .
 ```

-The container can be ran as a daemon so you can enter the container and start the processes.
+The container can run as a daemon so you can enter the container and start the processes.

 ```
 docker run -dit --name covid-net-test [REPLACE_WITH_IMAGE_ID]